 Sure!
 We really do appreciate that.
-If you find our class useful and helpful, and your friends happen to need help for their Science, Mathematics, or Chinese, do feel free to refer and introduce them to us.
+If you find our class useful and helpful, and your friends happen to need help for their Science, Mathematics, or Chinese, please feel free to refer and introduce them to us.
 It's always better to learn together than by yourself!
-And while you're here, take a look and read over our 'Referral Rewards Program'.
-If you refer a friend, you are instantly rewarded with $500 (in cash) as a token of our appreciation for your referral.

 How should I prepare for my IA and EE?